Let’s suppose you’ve just received your newly produced voiceover demos. Wonderful!

 I equate it to this scenario: Let’s say you landed a small role opposite Leonardo DiCaprio in the next Scorsese film.
 You have six scenes.
 After going through the intense task of doing the job itself, after months have passed, you head to the premiere.
 You’ve heard at least three of your six scenes actually made the final cut, and you’re very excited.
 You sit in the darkened theater with your spouse, your family, some friends, and there you are!
 It’s an extreme close-up of just your eyes, nose, and a little bit of your forehead.
 Whoa!
 Odd.
 You turn away quickly as if you were a small child being force-fed lima beans or something.

-In the meantime, your husband’s eating popcorn and saying, “Oh my Gad!
+In the meantime, your spouse will continue eating popcorn and say, “Oh my Gad!
 Honey, that’s…wow, is this ever…” Okay, fine, got through that scene.
 The spouse is clearly no help here.
-He doesn’t know what to make of the whole experience either.
+They don’t know what to make of the whole experience either.
 Next scene, you recall what the set was like that day, who was where, what was said, what you were thinking.
 Fine.
 That scene—over.
-Your husband kicks the seat in front of him when the scene is over for effect and stares at you, grinning.
+Your spouse kicks the seat in front of them when the scene is over for effect and stares at you, grinning.
 You want to die.
 Last scene—cut in half, is not what you thought you shot.
 Over.
 You’re left with having no idea really whether this film is any good.
 And you have no idea whether what you did was any good, either.
 The whole thing’s a surreal experience.

 Well, on a much smaller scale, listening to your voiceover demos is a similar experience.

 For example, when you play your demo for friends and family they will think you want them to criticize it when, in fact, you’ve played it for them purely for entertainment value.
 Your mother will be proud.
 Your father will think you paid too much.
 Your best friend will think it’s too short.
 And all of your friends at work will think they heard the spots on the air.